-6.3 PROMOTIONS AND TRANSFERS
+6.3 PROMOTIONS, VOLUNTARY DEMOTIONS, AND TRANSFERS

-In regard to job postings, promotion and transfer, primary consideration will be given to qualifications, with seniority determinative where employees are otherwise equal.
+In regard to job postings, promotion, voluntary demotion, and transfer, primary consideration will be given to qualifications, with seniority determinative where employees are otherwise equal.
 Qualifications will include the minimum qualifications of education, training and experience as set forth in the job description, as well as job performance, ability, and employment record.
-If an employee is not selected for a promotion or transfer, the employee will be notified in a timely manner and will have the opportunity for a meeting to request feedback as to how they performed during the recruitment/interview process and any recommendations for what they can do in the future to better prepare themselves for the next promotion/transfer opportunity.
+If an employee is not selected for a promotion, voluntary demotion, or transfer, the employee will be notified in a timely manner and will have the opportunity for a meeting to request feedback as to how they performed during the recruitment/interview process and any recommendations for what they can do in the future to better prepare themselves for the next promotion/transfer opportunity.

-- A. Promotions.
-Employees shall serve a probationary period consistent with Article 4.1.b.
+A. Reversion Rights.
+Employees shall serve a probationary period consistent with Article 4.1.c.
 In the event the employee's performance proves unsatisfactory by the end of the probationary period, the employee shall be returned to the former position if the former position is included within this bargaining unit.
 The employee returning to the former position under this circumstance shall retain their seniority and salary step placement consistent with continued employment in the former position.
-During the probationary period, a promoted employee may return to the former position if they have discussed the reasons for the decision with the supervisor, and if no one has been hired into the former position.
-Upon returning to the former position, the employee shall be placed in the range and step in which they would have been had they not been promoted. - B. Lateral Transfers.
-When a vacancy occurs, employees may request consideration for a lateral transfer by providing a written request that includes a completed employee development and training plan.
-The request should include a description of how they meet the requirements of the position and why they want the position, including how the position will meet their personal goals and objectives.
-To be eligible for consideration, the employee must meet the following criteria: - a.
-Currently hold a position on a non-probationary basis in the same job classification as the posted vacancy and have been a Public Works employee for at least one (1) year; - b.
-Not have been granted a previous lateral transfer within the previous twelve (12) months: - c.
-Have no disciplinary action resulting a letter of reprimand or higher within the last twelve (12) months or have a pending disciplinary investigation; and - d.
-Meet the position-specific skills, experience, and abilities for the posted position.
+During the probationary period, a promoted, demoted (voluntary), or transferred employee may return to the former position if they have discussed the reasons for the decision with the supervisor, and if no one has been hired into the former position.
+Upon returning to the former position, the employee shall be placed in the range and step in which they would have been had they not been promoted.